 - Chloroquine/hydroxychloroquine: > 14 days.

 - Written confirmation of tumour sample needs to be available prior to enrolment and tumour samples should be available prior to randomisation.
 All participants must have a FFPE metastatic (excluding bone) or locally recurrent inoperable tumour sample (block preferred, or a minimum of 20 freshly cut slides) available, collected ≤ 3 months prior to screening.
 If neither an adequate FFPE block nor the minimum of 20 slides are available from the most recent biopsy, or if a biopsy is not feasible for safety reasons, and this is clearly documented, an archival tumour specimen obtained before the diagnosis of locally recurrent inoperable or metastatic breast cancer may be submitted, pending approval by the Global Study Team.

-- Participants with a history of previously treated neoplastic spinal cord compression or clinically inactive brain metastases, who require no treatment with corticosteroids or anticonvulsants may be included in the study, if they have recovered from acute toxic effects of radiotherapy.
-A minimum of 2 weeks must have elapsed between the end of radiotherapy and study enrolment.
-A minimum of 3 days must have elapsed between the end of corticosteroid therapy for central nervous system metastatic disease and study enrolment.
+- Participants with a history of previously treated neoplastic spinal cord compression or asymptomatic, stable brain metastases, who require no treatment with corticosteroids or anticonvulsants may be included in the study, if they are no longer symptomatic and have recovered from acute toxic effects of radiotherapy.
+A minimum of 2 weeks must have elapsed between the end of radiotherapy and Cycle 1 Day 1.
+A minimum of 3 days must have elapsed between the end of corticosteroid therapy for central nervous system metastatic disease and Cycle 1 Day 1.

-- Adequate organ and bone marrow function within 7 days before day of first dosing as follows:
+- Adequate organ and bone marrow function within 7 days before randomisation as follows: